 The area of responsibility of the Paul-Ehrlich-Institut is varied and covers, among other things, the licensing and control of biological medicinal products, the authorization of clinical tests and the assessment of the side effects of medicinal products.
 In addition, the Institute pursues its own research in fields such as virology, immunology as well as cell and gene therapy.

-Reisemedizinisches Zentrum am Bernhard-Nocht-Institut
+Centre for Travel Medicine at the Bernhard Nocht Institute (Reisemedizinisches Zentrum am Bernhard-Nocht-Institut)